siva17/my/README.md

   - *cacheChecking* : Callback called when cache is checking.
   - *cacheInprogres* : Callback called when cache is in progress.
   - *cacheComplete* : Callback called when cache update is completed.

+### MY.Connection
+* sendRequest: After creating an instance of MY.Connection, can send the AJAX request
+  - config : JSON object will following parameters and callbacks